movie was filmed in the Summer of 2014;

 in their promotion.
 Gay promotion of both the C/D and the

-cassette were handled in the GLBT community throughout New York City
+cassette were handled in the Gay, Lesbian, Bisexual and Transgender ("G.L.B.T.") communities throughout New York City

-and the New York tri-state metropolitan area mainly by the Imperial
+and the New York tri-state metropolitan area significantly by the Imperial

-QUEENS & Kings of Greater New York ("IQKNY") and the STONEWALL
+QUEENS & Kings of Greater New York ("IQKNY"), a long-standing and legendary transgender organization, and the outstanding and legendary STONEWALL

 marketing departments dealt directly with IQKNY and, specifically,

-Queen Allyson Ann, who not only appeared in the movie
+public conferences and civic forums.
+Queen Allyson not only appeared in

-"Stonewall" as Herself with a 'Stonewall Testimonial' and was
+"Stonewall" as Herself with a memorable 'Stonewall Testimonial'

-presented on stage at the movie premier, but had the entertainment
+presented on stage at the movie premier in NYC, but she had the

-clout of all her shows to highlight the "Stonewall" soundtrack songs.
+clout of all her concert shows to highlight the "Stonewall" soundtrack songs.

-It was a fact the combination of all of the above, and much more,
+It was a fact that the combination of all of the above, and much more,

 resulted in a surge of interest in The Shangri-Las featuring the